-Parrtjima will take place from Friday 22 September to Sunday 1 October, between 6:30pm and 10:30pm.
+Parrtjima will take place from in the evenings of Friday 28 September to Sunday 7 October 2018.
 We encourage you to attend as much as you like over the 10 days of the event.

 Parrtjima takes place in Alice Springs – home of the Arrernte of Mparntwe – where it will illuminate the MacDonnell Ranges and create a breathtaking outdoor gallery at Alice Springs Desert Park, Larapinta Drive, Alice Springs, NT.